IguanaBob/Rinkhals.apps/apps/nut-client/README.md

 ## Other Considerations

+* Note that the ACE Pro fan will run for 1-2 minutes after drying is stopped.
+This is normal.
 * No auto-resums, so you will need to manually reset the tempratures and resume printing and drying after power is restored.
 This may be done automatically in a future version.
 * Please following all recommenced security practices for both the NUT server and communication between the server and the printer.
 * The ACE Pro should be on battery backup as well to prevent print failures from shutdown of the hub.
 If desired this could be a seperate UPS to reduce load on the printer's UPS but it will not be monitered in version 1.0 (may come later).